muratk5n/thirdwave/en/README.md

 ---

 That would be 1.3 gboe (giga barrels of oil equivalent).
-They seem to find the biggest fields away from the Northern part of the island, homie lives there.
+They seem to find the biggest fields away from the Northern part of the island where homie lives.
 Cyprus per history, is divided into two, Greek vs homie

 "[2019] The well, located in Block 10 [near Cyprus], encountered a gas-bearing reservoir..
 Based on preliminary interpretation of the